-Let's back up the ute a little.
-While there's no argument the pricing of the new Triton ChargerX is sharp, its launch appeals as an even sharper marketing exercise.
+However, at this point let's back up the ute a little.
+That's because, while there's no argument the pricing of the new Triton ChargerX is sharp, its launch appeals as an even sharper marketing exercise.

-But the Triton ChargerX is quite a bit more than a GLX.
+But it is also true that the Triton ChargerX is quite a bit more than a GLX.

 On the outside, these include the GLS' front grille, chrome rear bumper, sports side steps, and chromed exterior mirrors and door handles.